Chatstreet/Chatstreet/README.md

 ```
 _This will allow you to use the GitHub actions_

 To push images to GitHub first you will need an access token.
 Next upset an environment variable with the value of your token and log into GitHub.
+Contact the owners for the access token.

 ```shell
 export CR_PAT=<token>
 echo $CR_PAT | docker login ghcr.io -u <username> --password-stdin